 Each KS2 class receives teaching in French.
 This is taught as a separate subject for half an hour each week, and as a cross curricular link.
 In addition KS1 also learn some basic vocabulary in preparation for learning French in Key Stage 2.

-Both KS1 and KS2 classes experience a combination of dance, games, gymnastics, ball sports, athletics and outdoor adventurous activities throughout the year, completing blocks of lessons on each.
+Through this, they experience a combination of dance, games, gymnastics, ball sports, athletics and outdoor adventurous activities throughout the year, completing blocks of lessons on each.

 In addition specialist coaching is given in many sports, more recently, in football, tennis, cricket, dance and athletics.